facebook/react-native-website/website/versioned_docs/version-0.62/appregistry.md

 <div class="banner-native-code-required">
   <h3>Project with Native Code Required</h3>
   <p>
-    If you are using the managed `expo-cli` workflow there is only ever one entry component registered with `AppRegistry` and it is handled automatically, you do not need to use this API.
+    If you are using the managed <code>expo-cli</code> workflow there is only ever one entry component registered with <code>AppRegistry</code> and it is handled automatically, you do not need to use this API.
   </p>
 </div>